 Soda Mountain Wilderness

-UPDATE 3.30.09 - At 12:00 pm PST, President Barack Obama signed the Omnibus Public Lands Management Act (HR 146) into law, marking the final step for expanded Wilderness protections in Oregon.
+On March 30, 2009 at 12:00 pm PST, President Barack Obama signed the Omnibus Public Lands Management Act (HR 146) into law, marking the final step for expanded Wilderness protections in Oregon.
 The legislation protects Wilderness for Mount Hood, Copper Salmon, Soda Mountain, Spring Basin and Badlands.
-Previous updates.
-Interactive map.

 The biodiversity of its fir forests, sunlit oak groves, meadows filled with wildflowers, and steep canyons is unmatched in the Cascade Range.
 The area is home to a spectacular variety of rare species of plants and animals whose survival in this region depends upon its continued ecological integrity.
 Roosevelt elk, cougars, black bears, golden and bald eagles, goshawks and falcons roam its lands and skies.